unknownauthor23/ClubheadDB-anonymous/README.md

 1. It reads `metadata/metadata.csv` to find the video clips.
 2. It downloads the clips into a local `videos/` directory.
 3. It extracts frames from the videos into the `frames/swing_xxx/images/` structure.
-4. It reads `annotations/annotations.parquet` and creates the corresponding `.txt` label files in the `frames/swing_xxx/labels/` structure.
+4. It reads `annotations.parquet` and creates the corresponding `.txt` label files in the `frames/swing_xxx/labels/` structure.

 The process may take a significant amount of time depending on your internet connection and the number of videos.